-Bruno Levesy has been awarded the "Achievement Award for CMS Construction" by the CMS Collaboration Board.
+Bruno Levesy has been awarded the "Achievement Award for Compact Muon Solenoid Construction" by the Compact Muon Solenoid Collaboration Board.

-Bruno Levesy, member of the ITER Central Integration and Engineering Office, has been awarded the "Achievement Award for CMS Construction" by the CMS Collaboration Board (The Compact Muon Solenoid is one of the main particle detector installed on the Large Hadron Collider at CERN).
+Bruno Levesy, member of the ITER Central Integration & Engineering Office, has been awarded the "Achievement Award for Compact Muon Solenoid (CMS) Construction" by the CMS Collaboration Board.
+(CMS is one of the main particle detectors installed on the Large Hadron Collider at the CERN laboratory outside of Geneva.)
 After seven years of design and manufacturing follow-up, Bruno was in charge from 2003 until 2005 of coordinating the assembly of the superconducting solenoid and its cryostat.

-One of the CMS detector distinctive features includes a 4T superconducting solenoid with a 6 m diameter by 12.5 m long free bore.
-"The challenge of its assembly lay in the sheer size of the magnet and the gaps in between coil, thermal shields and cryostat", Bruno recalls.
+One of the CMS detector's distinctive features includes a 4-tonne superconducting solenoid with a 6-metre diameter by 12.5-metre-long free bore.
+"The challenge of its assembly lay in the sheer size of the magnet and the gaps in between coil, thermal shields and cryostat," Bruno recalls.
 "It is the largest superconducting solenoid every built—so far."
 And it works perfectly at nominal field.
 So that is why Bruno will travel to Geneva on 15 March to receive his award.
 Well done, Bruno! return to Newsline #117